rfshelley/Documentation/ref-docs/location-ref.rst

 getLongitude()
 --------------

-Geographical longitude of the location.
+Geographical longitude of the Location.
 Western longitudes are negative.
 Requires that location services are enabled in the mobile app.

 **Signature:**
     ``BigDecimal getLongitude()``